Pipeline

 Thousands of patients are affected by monogenic CNS diseases.

-Our gene therapy candidates are designed to target the unique, underlying biology of diseases of the CNS.
-We are focused on advancing our lead clinical program in Rett syndrome.
+Our gene therapy candidates are designed to target the unique underlying biology of CNS diseases.
+We are laser-focused on advancing our lead clinical program in Rett syndrome.

 Indication